Christophe Pierre: United States

-Pope Francis named Pierre as apostolic nuncio to the United States on 12 April 2016.
 Advocating for immigrants, he joined demonstrations and meetings with Texas-Mexico border bishops in October 2016 in Nogales, Arizona, and in February 2016 in San Juan, Puerto Rico.
 Pierre celebrated Mass at the National Scout Jamboree in July 2017 and discussed his five years in Scouting in a sermon that tied Scouting's ideals to Christian service.
+The National Catholic Reporter described him as "a staunch defender of Francis in the U.S.".